SUSE/bci-docs/content/guides/container-suseconnect.md

 {{< /tabs >}}

-## Adding additional modules into the container or container Image
+## Adding modules into the container or container Image

 `container-suseconnect` allows you to automatically add SLE Modules into a container or container image.
 What modules are added is determined by the